 Frequently asked questions

-If you are reading this in June to September, and are mainly interested in rowing in a crew, then we suggest you come down to the start of season meeting.
-This will normally be held towards the end of September and will be advertised on this site.
-Alternatively contact membership secretary Pauline Rayner.
+If you are reading this in June to September, and are mainly interested in rowing in a crew, then we suggest you come down to the start of season BBQ towards the end of August.
+Alternatively contact membership secretary Alex Woolley.
 If you are reading this in October to May, have a look at the contacts page, get in touch with the appropriate contact, and arrange a time to visit.

 Yes we do!
 However we do not operate isolated Learn to Row courses.
 Please contact the appropriate coach on the contacts page explaining your sports/activity background and we’ll be in touch with more information.

 Yes we do.
 We periodically run complete beginners courses and also welcome more experienced juniors.
 For more information please contact firstname.lastname@example.org.

 This varies from squad to squad.
 All groups will train on the water on Saturday and Sunday mornings – usually two sessions on each of these days.
 There are more training sessions on weekday evenings (7pm); sometimes crews will also go out early on weekday mornings, before going to work.
 The juniors currently train on Saturday afternoons and some weekday afternoons after school.

 How long is a piece of string?
 The commitment ranges from novices who might do 3-4 sessions per week, to the top senior crews who will be doing 8-10 sessions per week.
 No session is compulsory until you are in a fixed crew with pre-arranged outing times.

 Maybe.
 Each Thames group trains as a squad through most of the season.
 Closer to races, the coaches select crews.
 Of course, there are exceptions, but this is the usual way of working.